oasci/snakeframe/docs/source/index.md

 Code contained in this project is released under the [MIT License](https://spdx.org/licenses/MIT.html) as specified in [`LICENSE.md`][snakeframe-license].
 This license grants you the freedom to use, modify, and distribute it as long as you include the original copyright notice contained in [`LICENSE.md`][snakeframe-license] and the following disclaimer.

-> Portions of this code were incorporated and adapted with permission from [snakeframe](https://github.com/oasci/snakeframe) by OASCI licensed under the [MIT License](https://github.com/oasci/snakeframe/blob/main/LICENSE.md).
+> Portions of this code were incorporated and adapted with permission from [snakeframe](https://github.com/oasci/snakeframe) by OASCI under the [MIT License](https://github.com/oasci/snakeframe/blob/main/LICENSE.md).

 [snakeframe]: https://github.com/oasci/snakeframe
 [snakeframe-license]: https://github.com/oasci/snakeframe/blob/main/LICENSE.md